curiocunngios/CTF/writeups/GameOfUwU.md

 }
 ```
 ### Illegal memory accessing
-it is vulnerable because the `TEAM` array index checking condition does not check for negative indecies:
+The program is vulnerable because the `TEAM` array index checking condition does not check for negative indecies:
 ```c
 if (index <= TEAM_SIZE) {
 ```